 Distracted drivers are also an increasing threat when it comes to collisions and fatal crashes.
-Drivers talking on cell phones, texting, and reading and sending e-mails from behind the wheel is an increasing problem all over the U.S. It is also difficult to quantify and often under-reported, according to a recent report by the National Safety Council.
+Drivers talking on cell phones, texting, and reading and sending e-mails from behind the wheel is an increasing problem all over the U.S. Distracted driving is also difficult to quantify and often under-reported, according to a recent report by the National Safety Council.

-Police must rely on drivers to admit that they were using their phones at the time of the crash, which is not always probable or possible.
-Sometimes drivers are not truthful about the role their cell phone use may have played in a crash, and other times they are injured or deceased so cannot be interviewed by police.
+Police must rely on drivers to admit that they were using their phones at the time of the crash, which is not always likely or possible.
+Sometimes drivers are not truthful about the role their cell phone use may have played in a crash, and other times they are injured or deceased so they cannot be interviewed by police.

-Cell phone records are difficult to obtain and, often times, if a more obvious violation can be identified — like speeding or driving under the influence of drugs or alcohol — officers will not pursue the cell phone usage investigation.
+Cell phone records are difficult to obtain and, oftentimes, if a more obvious violation can be identified — like speeding or driving under the influence of drugs or alcohol — officers will not pursue the cell phone usage investigation.